colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 ---

-1. To add images to your notebook, simply type "/image" in an empty paragraph and select "Image" from the menu that appears.
+1. To add images to your notebook, simply type `/image` in an empty paragraph and select `Image` from the menu that appears.
 This will open the image uploader.

 2. From there, you have several options:
    - Upload an image directly from your computer.